 Definition of Gaelic in English:

-Of or relating to the Goidelic languages, particularly the Celtic language of Scotland, and the culture associated with speakers of these languages and their descendants.
+Relating to the Goidelic group of Celtic languages, particularly Scottish Gaelic, and the speakers of these languages and their culture.

 - People with Scottish connections have a huge interest in Gaelic culture and language.